FOR MONTHS, June Daugherty has said her first Cougar recruiting class would supercharge the…

 Hansen terms Noyes "one of the best players in the state of Washington…. she's got a solid build and possesses a fundamental skill set offensively which starts with her footwork ….
 In a conference that is growing, keeping a player of her size and ability in state is a must."
 She is rated one of the top 25 prep post prospects in the nation.

-on Auburn-Riverside's 2007 state 3A championship team, Hansen says she's going to surprise people.
+Amojo, ,from Germany, played as an exchange student with Katie Grad on Auburn-Riverside's 2007 state 3A championship team, Hansen says she's going to surprise people.
 "She's a versatile player with a lot of upside due to her athleticism."

-, a football standout who made an official visit to WSU last weekend.
-He told CF.C this week that Moore and her mother have been talking up WSU and that when he met Daugherty over the week she said "she knew
+• Moore hails from Sacred Heart Cathedral Prep, the same school that sent Jason Hill to a record-setting football career at WSU.
+One of her classmates is Kevin Greene, a football standout who made an official visit to WSU last weekend.
+He told CF.C this week that Moore and her mother have been talking up WSU and that when he met Daugherty over the week she said "she knew all about me.

 • Noyes is a two-time MVP of the Columbia Basin League who last season led her team to a runner-up finish in the 4A state tourney.
 She averaged 18.9 points, 9.7 rebounds and 2.9 blocks per game.
 She chose WSU over Gonzaga and others.
 At 6-5, Noyes will team with 6-8 WSU freshman Jesscia Oestricher to form one of the tallest posts in the nation.

 The Early Glimpse: Cougs vs. Huskies

 IN SIX DAYS, we put RIP next to the Cougars' 2014 season.
 It hasn't been a good one by anyone's measure, but there's an opportunity to finish on a high note with a win over Washington in Saturday…Read More